JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 Pico 8 , GDevelop, PixelVision 8, VOxatron, Godot Game Engine and many more Those are maybe engines but definitely discords

+Give another Analysis to Blitzmax, darkbasic, Monkey and Basic 4 gl (notes are below)

 Most Expensive Ones: